Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 - **Required files**

 **Gff files of features that the user wants to merge:**
 If transcript gff files can be provided, this module will search the parent transcripts to other input features.
+Moreover, if the genomic features from different gff files are overlapped, the module can select the data based on user-assigned source or keep all overlapping features to the final output.

 - **Arguments**